Deal breakers in relationships? You bet. So where shall we start?

-Maybe it’s the toilet seat, the messy toothpaste tube, the nasal register of her voice – or something more substantive like the way she seems to bend the truth a little too easily, and a little too often.
+it’s the toilet seat, however cliché.
+Maybe it’s the nasal register of her voice, or the way he clears his throat.
+Maybe it’s something more substantive like the way she seems to bend the truth a little too easily, and a little too often.

 Maybe it has to do with character – the way she blows off her commitments, the way he scams his customers – only slightly, you tell yourself.
 Maybe it’s a habit or a physical change that you’d like to be able to dismiss, but no matter how hard you try – and you have tried – you can’t.